Skip to content

 import { createAsyncPlugin, createStateManager, defineStore } from '@selfagency/stately';

-export const useAsyncCounterStore = defineStore('example-plugin-async', {
+export const useAsyncStore = defineStore('example-plugin-async', {

 actions: {

-async loadCount(signal: AbortSignal, target: number) {
+async fetchData(signal: AbortSignal, id: string) {

 }